United Nations WMO United Nations IPCC Green Climate GEF UNU LOGO 3C

 Conference themes include

-1. Learning from Indigenous and local peoples
+1. Learning from Indigenous and local peoples knowledges and expertise in adaptation

 Indigenous People have been stewards of lands, waters and oceans for generations, anticipating and responding to climate variability and change.
 How do we integrate Indigenous knowledge and other knowledge holders' experiences for long-term resilience?